stormpath/stormpath-documentation/source/005_auth_n.rst

 .. note::

-	It is required that your Facebook application requests the ``email`` permissions from Facebook.
+	It is required that your Facebook application requests the ``email`` scope from Facebook.
 If the access token does not grant ``email`` scope, you will not be able to get an Account with an access token.

 So upon sending an HTTP POST to ``https://api.stormpath.com/v1/applications/YOUR_APP_ID/accounts`` with the following payload::